The mutation process on the ancestral line under selection: Theory and observation

-It is not our intention to provide a close comparison with the experimental data --- after all, this is impossible with the simple two-type model.
-Nevertheless, we can indeed gain some principal insight in the spirit of a proof of concept, in particular by linking a well-known observation with our ancestral structures.
+It is not our intention to provide a close comparison with the observed data --- after all, this is impossible with the simple two-type model.
+Nevertheless, we can indeed gain some principal insight in the spirit of a proof of concept, in particular by connecting the reduced mutation fluxes mentioned in the introduction to our ancestral structures.

 The two-type model may be considered a toy model for a situation with a single wildtype allele or a set of such alleles, which are selectively favoured and lumped into type 0; and a large number of mutant alleles, which are disfavoured and lumped into type 1.
 The mutation rates between wildtype and mutant are then approximated by $u^N\nu_0 $ and $u^N\nu_1$; mutations within the wildtype and mutant classes are `invisible' in the two-type picture.
-Let us now discuss our results in the light of the mutation rates (or, more precisely, the mutation fluxes) observed in phylogeny and pedigree studies.
+Let us now discuss our results in the light of the mutation fluxes observed in phylogeny and pedigree studies.

 The choice of mutation rates underlying most of our figures is motivated by the mitochondrial control region, to which most of the comparisons of pedigree and phylogenetic mutation rates refer (for example, \citet{Parsons97,Sigurdardottir00,Santos05}; the recent study of mutation rates in pedigrees and phylogeny in complete mitochondrial genomes by \citet{Connell22} reports very similar results).
 We set $u^N=8 \cdot 10^{-4}$; this is motivated by the overall mutation probability of $\approx 1.6 \cdot 10^{-6}$ per site and generation in the mitochondrial genome \citep{Connell22}, the size of the control region of $\approx 1000$ base pairs, and the guess that roughly half the mutations of the wildtype are neutral, that is, remain within the wildtype class (and are hence invisible in our model).
 The choice of $\nu_1=0.99$ and $\nu_0=0.01$ in our figures then amounts to assuming that every wildtype allele turns into a deleterious mutant at probability $7.9 \cdot 10^{-4}$ per generation, while every allele in the unfit class is restored to wildtype with probability $8 \cdot 10^{-6}$ per generation.
 These figures can, of course, be only wild guesses.
 The inverted choice $\nu_1=0.01$ and $\nu_0=0.99$ is present in our figures for comparison only, not meant to be biologically reasonable in any way.